Key Largo: History

 When Europeans first arrived in the Florida Keys in the 16th century, the area was uninhabited or only sparsely inhabited by indigenous peoples such as the Calusa and the Tequesta.
-The earliest description of the area and its inhabitants was by Hernando de Escalante Fontaneda, a survivor of a shipwreck who lived among the Calusa people from 1549 to 1566.
-The earliest reference to Key Largo is found on a map prepared in 1639 by Dutch cartographer Johannes Vingboons, in which it is named Caio des 12 Leguas (islet of twelve leagues).
+The earliest description of the area and its inhabitants was by Hernando de Escalante Fontaneda, a survivor of a shipwreck, who lived among the Calusa people from 1549 to 1566.
+The earliest reference to Key Largo is found on a map prepared in 1639 by Dutch cartographer Johannes Vingboons, on which it is named Caio des 12 Leguas (islet of 12 leagues).
 Some time later, it was named Cayo Largo — meaning long islet — by Spanish explorers.

 In 1770, Dutch surveyor Bernard Romans reported that the area was uninhabited, although evidence was found that indigenous people visited the area from time to time.
-By the end of the Third Seminole War in 1858, the area was under control by the United States government, though it remained largely uninhabited.
+By the end of the Third Seminole War in 1858, the area was under the control of the United States government, though it remained largely uninhabited.
 In 1870, a post office was established at "Cayo Largo" (in the current Rock Harbor area).
 It closed and another was opened called "Largo" in 1881.
 Additional post offices opened in Planter in 1891 and Aiken in 1895.

 The island gained fame as the setting for the 1948 film Key Largo, but apart from background filming used for establishing shots, the film was shot on a Warner Bros. sound stage in Hollywood.
 After the film's success, pressure from local businesses resulted in a change in the name of the post office serving the northern part of the island, from "Rock Harbor" to "Key Largo", on June 1, 1952.
 After that, every resident north of Tavernier had a Key Largo address and the postmark read "Key Largo".

 Geology and geography

 The island of Key Largo is an exposed, fossilized remnant of a coral reef formed during a period of higher sea level and then uncovered and eroded during a subsequent ice age.
-The highest elevation is a slight ridge forming the spine of the island, which rises to about 15 ft.
+The highest elevation is a slight ridge forming the spine of the island, which rises to about 15 ft above mean sea level.

-The island's substrate is called Key Largo Limestone; in many places, fossilized corals are visible at the surface.
+The island's substrate is called Key Largo limestone; in many places, fossilized corals are visible at the surface.
 Solution holes, which are pockets dissolved in the limestone by acidic rainwater, form shallow depressions in the land.
 The natural shoreline of the island is generally rocky.
 A slippery, gray, limestone-based clay called "marl" is the shoreline and near-shore soil.
 No natural sand beaches occur on the island.
-Inland, decomposed vegetation forms a rich, acidic humus soil up to about 6 in (15 cm) thick, topped by "leaf litter".
+Inland, decomposed vegetation forms a rich, acidic humus soil up to about 6 in (15 cm) thick, topped by leaf litter.
 The soil supports a diverse flora of herbaceous plants, woody shrubs, and hardwood trees.

 Climate

-Key Largo has a tropical savanna climate (Aw).
+Key Largo has a tropical monsoon climate (Köppen climate classification Am), with hot, wet summers and warm, moderately dry winters.
 Frost has never been recorded on the island.
 Key Largo enjoys close to 3,000 hours of sunshine annually.